gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * An in-silico selection
 * We wrote an API.

-* Entire innards of MinKNOW have been rejigged, read-until is coming back
+* **Entire innards of MinKNOW have been rejigged, read-until is coming back**

 * balancing amplicons
 * Sequencing a certain region of human

 * Coming back in second-half of year, coming back in anger
-* Will be ale to dynamically select molecules on the fly
+* Will be able to dynamically select molecules on the fly

 ## MinIT